 What about safeguarding?

-All Changing Lives Through Horses centre staff will have the appropriate safeguarding training and employment checks for them to work with children as part of an educational programme.
-If your child is on role at a school the designated safeguarding lead and SENCO will also have an overview of the alternative provision placement to ensure it is appropriate for your child.
-If your child is on role at a school the school will be registering their attendance at the riding centre as alternative provision.
+All Changing Lives through Horses centre staff will have the appropriate safeguarding training and employment checks for them to work with children as part of an educational programme.
+If your child is enrolled at a school, the designated safeguarding lead and SENCO will also have an overview of the alternative provision placement to make sure it is appropriate for your child.

 Do I need to pay for the programme?

 The BHS fundraises to provide all learning materials and training needed for the programme.
-Occasionally, bursaries are available for individual sessions, but usually, the costs are covered by the school or referral agency.
-Session costs vary by centre based on location, staffing, and horses.
-Contact your nearest BHS Changing Lives Through Horses centre for options.
+Occasionally, bursaries are available for individual sessions, but usually the costs are covered by the school or referral agency.
+Session costs vary by centre based on location, staffing and horses.
+Contact your nearest BHS Changing Lives through Horses centre for options.

 Funding options include:

-1. Schools and local authorities may fund alternative provision for special educational needs or if a child is out of school for any reason.
+- Schools and local authorities may fund alternative provision for special educational needs or if a child is out of school for any reason.
 The SEN Code of Practice requires schools to make reasonable adjustments, which may include this programme.

-3. Bursaries: Available occasionally through BHS, depending on charitable donations, to assist those without other funding options.
+- Bursaries: Available occasionally through BHS, depending on charitable donations, to assist those without other funding options.
 Please discuss with the centre directly as they will be able to apply for you.

 Other local charities may support access to the programme.